 10) Are you worried that it’s getting warmer?

 Yes, there’s always been a lot of temperature fluctuations here in the Arctic because of the polar vortex – the circle of winds – up and down, up and down.
-We’re used to that, but lately, the ups are higher and the downs are lower.
-Last year the heat peaks were happening more often and lasting longer.
-Us snowmen don’t like the heat we would rather be freezing all the time!
+We’re used to that, but lately, the ups are higher, and the downs are lower.
+But if, on top of that, there’s a risk that as global temperatures rise due to climate change, viruses and bacteria locked up in glaciers and permafrost could likely reawaken and infect local wildlife, I’m toast.
+I read that in The Guardian.
+As you know, us snowmen don’t like the heat.
+We would rather be freezing all the time!

 Not too good.
-Last year in Greenland, for example, they experienced 61 hours above freezing, that’s three times more than in any previous year.
+In Greenland, for instance, there have recently been three years of extreme melting in 2010, 2012, and 2016.
+This past September in Greenland saw record high temperatures, melt extent, and ice loss.
 So, the poor polar bears have to search for food inland.
-Well, people are pretty afraid of polar bears so they sometimes kill them.
+Well, people are pretty afraid of polar bears, so they sometimes kill them.
 It’s very sad.

 12) So, what do you eat Frosty?

-Don’t be silly, I’m a snowman, I don’t need to eat.
-Besides people are not afraid of snowmen.
+Don’t be silly.
+I’m a snowman.
+I don’t need to eat.
+That’s a big reason why neither animals nor people are afraid of snowmen.

 13) How many fingers do you have Frosty?